This article will explain what's Amazon Music Free Trial and how to keep Amazon Music even after the Free Trial.

 NoteBurner Amazon Music Converter perfectly supports Windows PC and Mac computer.
 Please download the correct system version on your desktop, and make sure your Amazon Music Free Trial is still valid before getting started.

-Install and open NoteBurner Amazon Music Downloader, then drag and drop a track, playlist, album or podcast from Amazon Music app to NoteBurner.
-Click "OK" to finish this adding step.
+Install and open NoteBurner Amazon Music Downloader, choose the "Record songs from Amazon Music App" option, then drag and drop a track, playlist, album or podcast from Amazon Music app to NoteBurner.
+Click "Add" to finish this adding step.

-Directly go to the Setting window, here you're able to choose Conversion Mode, Output Format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), Bit Rate, Sample Rate, Conversion Speed, Output Path, and more.
+Directly go to the Settings window, here you're able to choose Conversion Mode, Output Format (MP3, AAC, FLAC, AIFF, WAV, or ALAC), Bit Rate, Sample Rate, Conversion Speed, Output Path, and more.

 Tips: To speed up the conversion process, you can choose "WebPlayer Download" mode on the setting window, which supports to convert Amazon Music at up to 10X faster speed.